compsy/u-can-act/README.md

   links_to_expandable: :v3,
   min: 0,
   max: 9999,
+  step: 0.01,
   required: true,
   section_end: true
 }]
 ```

 Properties specific to `number` are `min` and `max`, for numerical limits, and `maxlength`, which can be used to restrict long numerical inputs (should probably be used in conjunction with pattern if the exact format of the number is known).
+If specified, the `step` property is used to set the number of decimals.
+For example, `step: 0.01` will mean up to two decimals is allowed.

 The `required` property is also supported.
 The default is that numbers are not required.